 WhatsApp Tricks let you do the unimaginable with WhatsApp.
 These essential tips and less-known features make the all-time top ranking app even more useful & easy to use.

-With around a couple of billion active users monthly, WhatsApp and WhatsApp Web can rightly be regarded as one of the biggest messaging apps in the whole wide world.
-Part of its appeal is that it works on a wide array of operating systems and even on desktops and takes little to no effort set up and use.
+With around a couple of billion active users monthly, WhatsApp can rightly be regarded as one of the biggest messaging apps in the whole wide world.
+Part of its appeal is that it works on a wide array of operating systems and even on desktops and takes little to no effort to set up and use.

 Now, WhatsApp, like any other messaging app delights in constantly rolling out new features and tricks.
 This lets it better meet the changing needs of users in a changing world.